-Grants and fellowships to enable medical research in hospitals or research institutions across the UK that aims to prevent disease and disability and alleviate physical disability.
+Grants and fellowships to enable medical research in hospitals or research institutions across the UK that aims to prevent disease and disability and alleviate physical disability with a focus on child health.

 Project Grants are normally available for up to £200,000.
 Consideration will be given to requests at a lower level of funding including grants below £50,000.